deepseek-ai/DeepSeek-Coder/README.md

 #### Data Creation

-- Step 1: Collecting code data from GitHub and apply the same filtering rules as [StarcoderData](https://github.com/bigcode-project/bigcode-dataset) to filter data.
+- Step 1: Collecting code data from GitHub and apply the same filtering rules as [StarCoder Data](https://github.com/bigcode-project/bigcode-dataset) to filter data.
 - Step 2: Parsing the dependencies of files within the same repository to rearrange the file positions based on their dependencies.
 - Step 3: Concatenating dependent files to form a single example and employ repo-level minhash for deduplication.
 - Step 4: Further filtering out low-quality code, such as codes with syntax errors or poor readability.